 - Anticipated organizational risk from a risk analysis;

-- Risk assessment to determine priority of the safety concern; and
+- Risk assessment to determine the priority of the safety concern; and

 - Risk controls.

 Simply put, risk control is a measure that an organization takes to either detect manifesting hazards, avoid risks or lessen consequences resulting from an uncontrolled hazard.

 Related Articles on Risk Controls in Aviation SMS